SI 2022 Household Finance

 3:00 pm

-Scott R. Baker, Northwestern University and NBER
+Scott R. Baker, University of Wisconsin - Madison and NBER

 Stephanie G. Johnson, Rice University